mikeric/dm-riak-adapter/README.md

       DataMapper.setup :default, :adapter => 'riak', :namespace => 'myapp'

 Continue defining your models and properties as you normally would.
-Set a property as type `Key` to use Riak's server-assigned UUIDs.
+Set a property as type `Serial` to use Riak's server-assigned UUIDs.

       class Project
         include DataMapper::Resource